lbaw-admin/lbaw-laravel-2017-18/README.md

     docker run -it -p 8000:80 <DOCKER_USERNAME>/<IMAGE NAME>

-Note that during the build process we adopt the production configurations from the `.env_production` file.
-You should configure it with your production database credentials, since your local database will not be available in the production environment.
+Note that during the build process we adopt the production configurations configured in the `.env_production` file. **You should not add your database username and password to this file, your configuration will be provided as an environment variable to your container on execution time**.
+This prevents anyone else but us from running your container with your database.

 Note that there should be only one image per group.
 One team member should create the image initially and add his team to the repository at docker hub.